 University District Alliance

-The University District Alliance works to make the campus-area communities vibrant, safe, and sustainable; to maximize the assets of this exceptional urban community and riverfront region with a major research university as its hub; and to preserve the University District as a desirable place for people of all ages to live, work, learn, do business, and visit.
+The University District Alliance works to make the campus-area communities vibrant, safe, and sustainable; to maximize the assets of this exceptional urban community and riverfront region with a major research university as its hub; and to preserve the University District as a desirable place for people of all ages to live, work, learn, and make community-enhancing investments.

-Augsburg College, City of Minneapolis, Dinkytown Business Association, Graduate and Professional Student Assembly, Marcy-Holmes Neighborhood Association, Minnesota Student Association, Prospect Park East River Road Improvement Association, Stadium Village Commercial Association, University of Minnesota, West Bank Business Association, West Bank Community Coalition
+Augsburg College, City of Minneapolis, Council of Graduate Students, Dinkytown Business Alliance, Marcy-Holmes Neighborhood Association, Minneapolis Park and Recreation Board, Minnesota Student Association, Professional Student Government, Prospect Park Association, Southeast Business Association, Stadium Village Commercial Association, University of Minnesota, West Bank Business Association, West Bank Community Coalition.

 To request future notices, email us at email@example.com